-14 'Fringe' Quotes To Drop Into Conversation When You Want To Sound Smarter
+14 'Fringe' Quotes To Make You Sound Smarter

 As a perfect blend of cop show procedural, bizarre mystery, and sci-fi, the genre-bending Fringe was destined for greatness (by greatness, I clearly mean a small, but fervent fan base, and an unforgettable legacy).
 The show was as quick and filled with oddities as it was intelligent, which is why there are so many Fringe quotes that you can drop into any conversation to make yourself sound smarter.
 You didn't think I was going to make that connection, did you?
 Oh, I did.

 Thanks to the amazing and somehow relatable FBI agent Olivia Dunham, Dr. Walter Bishop, Dr. William Bell (played by the Leonard Nimoy), and Walter's estranged son Peter, Fringe is so densely packed with story and character that it's easily of the most highly quotable shows to have ever graced our screens.
 Below, you will find 14 lines from Fringe that you can add into your daily convos to make yourself sound smarter.
 (Spoiler alert: a large majority of these quotes are, unsurprisingly, from Walter Bishop because no one can ever understand what he's saying.
 You know, because he's too brilliant and hilarious for us mere mortals.)